nf-core/test-datasets/README.md

 ### genomics

 The genomics folder contains subfolders for all organisms for which test data is available.
-At the moment, there are these organisms available:
+At the moment, there are these organisms available in various places:

 - bacteroides_fragilis
+- candidatus_portiera_aleyrodidarum
+- deilephila_porcellus (mitochondrion)
+- galaxea_fascicularis
+- haemophilus_influenzae
 - homo_sapiens
 - sarscov2

-- galaxea_fascicularis
+Additionally there is a special subfolder for metagenome related files

-- deilephila_porcellus (mitochondrion)
+- metagenome

-The folders are structured in a similar way, with any genome-specific files in `genome` (e.g. fasta, gtf, ...) and technology specific raw-data files in the `10xgenomics`, `illumina`, `nanopore`, `pacbio`, `hic` and `cooler` subfolders whenever available.
+All folders are structured in a similar way, with any genome-specific files in `genome` (e.g. fasta, gtf, ...) and technology specific raw-data files in the `10xgenomics`, `illumina`, `nanopore`, `pacbio`, `hic` and `cooler` subfolders whenever available.
 `Genomics` contains all typical data required for genomics modules, such as fasta, fastq and bam files.
 Every folder in `genomics` corresponds to a single organism.
 For every data file, a short description about how this file was generated is available either in this description or in the respective subfolder.

 ### imaging